-You can modify a VSD name, list of assigned ports, or VNbus tag.
+You can modify a VSD name or list of assigned ports.
 To modify a VSD name, perform the following steps:

-Step Action 1 To modify a VSD name, at the VSD config> prompt, enter: modify vsd number name new-name 2 To modify the ports assigned to a VSD, at the VSD config> prompt, enter: modify vsd number ports new-port-list 3 To modify the VNbus tag assigned to a VSD, at the VSD config> prompt, enter: modify vsd number tag new-vnbus-tag 4 To modify the VSD using more than one command option (for example, the name, port list, and VNbus tag), enter: modify vsd number name new-name ports new-port-list tag new-vnbus-tag 1 Press Return.
+Step Action 1 To modify a VSD name, at the VSD config> prompt, enter: m odify vsd number n ame new-name 2 To modify the ports assigned to a VSD, at the VSD config> prompt, enter: modify vsd number ports new-port-list 3 To modify the VSD using more than one command option (for example, the name and port list enter: modify vsd number name new-name ports new-port-list 4 Press Return.
 The VSD is modified according to the changes you entered.